-Moorabool Shire is a fast-growing peri-urban municipality nestled between Melbourne, Geelong and Ballarat.
+Moorabool Shire is fast-growing peri-urban municipality nestled between Melbourne, Geelong and Ballarat.
 It offers residents picturesque and friendly surrounds, with the vibrancy of an active, growing community.

-The Shire includes two main towns; Bacchus Marsh with approximately 20,000 people and Ballan with 3,000 people, and seven townships ranging in size from 200 - 600 people.
-A further 24 villages ranging in size from 30 - 200 people are distributed throughout the Shire, as well as some smaller dispersed settlements.
+The Shire comprises of two main towns, Bacchus Marsh with approximately 20,000 people, and Ballan with 3,000 people, and seven townships ranging in size from 200 - 600 people.
+A further 24 villages ranging in size from 30 - 200 people are distributed throughout the Shire, plus some smaller dispersed settlements.

-The Shire's population is currently more than 31,000 people, however, this is projected to increase to more than 51,000 people by 2041.
+The Shire's population is currently more than 31,000 people, however, is projected to increase to more than 51,000 people by 2041.